MicrosoftDocs/quantum-docs-pr/articles/quantum-RelNotes.md

 ### Known Issues ###

 - The `--filter` option to `dotnet test` does not work correctly for tests written in Q#.
-  As a result, individual unit tests cannot be run in VS Code; we recommend using `dotnet test` at the command line to re-run all tests.
+  As a result, individual unit tests cannot be run in Visual Studio Code; we recommend using `dotnet test` at the command line to re-run all tests.

 # Version 0.1.1801.1707